anthill-arch/framework/README.rst

 ==================================================
-Django/Flask-like wrapper on Tornado web framework
+Wrapper on Tornado web framework
 ==================================================